“Sono un Italiano, un Italiano vero”

 There is a good reason that Florence is referred to as the city of arts.
 Almost half of the Italian works of art reside there.
 Florence also happens to be one of Italy’s most visited cities all year long.

 If you are so much into art, don’t miss the Uffizi Gallery.
-One of the largest and most popular art museums.
+It is one of the largest and most popular art museums.
 It houses thousands of famous paintings of famous artists, including Leonardo DaVinci and Hugo van der Goes.

 Top Locations to Visit in Italy for Art Lovers